doomemacs/themes/README.md

 + An assortment of color schemes (feel free to request or contribute more)

 Optional features:
-+ Dimming of non-source buffers (and minibuffer) to visually distinguish file buffers from temporary or special buffers.
++ Dimming of non-file buffers to visually distinguish file buffers from temporary or special buffers.
-+ A [neotree] theme with configurable font icons (requires the fonts in [all-the-icons] to be installed).
++ A simple [neotree] theme that follows after Atom's file drawer.
+This requires the fonts in [all-the-icons] to be installed.
 + Highlighting of the current line number (requires `nlinum` and `hl-line-mode`).
 + _(soon)_ A mode-line config.
 Until this is added, check